Welcome

 Russian diplomat Dr. Vyacheslav Moshkalo agrees: “She has managed not only to penetrate deeply into our culture, but to share her inner world, as well.”
 The book opens and closes with poems reflecting Rypma’s personal search for and fascination with the room’s restoration, corresponding with the thirty-year period during which a team of Russian artisans devoted their lives to painstakingly restoring a facsimile of the room in its original location.
 The Catherine Palace and the Amber Room’s restoration workshop in Pushkin (Kalamazoo’s Partner City), was closed to the public on Rypma’s first several visits to the Soviet Union and then the Russian Federation.
 But since its unveiling in 2003, she has travelled to see it four times.

-In fact, Rypma has visited her favorite country over 25 times.
-She holds an undergraduate degree in Russian Studies (from GVSU), and is currently at work on a novel set during the Soviet Revolution.
+In fact, Rypma has visited her favorite country over 30 times.
+She holds an undergraduate degree in Russian Studies (from GVSU), and is currently at work on several novels set during the Soviet Revolution and in 18th-century imperial Russia.
 Her latest poetry collection, Amber Notes, was recently released by FutureCycle Press and also features aspects of amber and ways in which it metaphorically connects to our lives.
 As Elizabeth Kolbert points out in the Los Angeles Times, “The Amber Room is exquisite and precious and lost.
 Like all great objects of desire, it is unattainable.”

 Yet if there is a way to bring it back, at least for the time it takes to savor these lyrical, imagistic poems, Rypma’s poetic search has discovered it.

 “In my teaching, I always manage to incorporate Russian literature and history,” Rypma says.
 “Americans are generally uninformed about Russia, and I try to remedy that as much as I can with my own students.”
-Professor Rypma has travelled to Leningrad State University in Pushkin to present papers and to teach classes, and directs a summer Study Abroad Program that takes WMU students to St. Petersburg.
+Professor Rypma has travelled to Leningrad State University in Pushkin to present papers and to teach classes, and formerly directrf a summer Study Abroad Program that took MU students to St. Petersburg.

 Looking for the Amber Room is available at Kazoo Books, 2413 Parkview Ave., KALAMAZOO, MI USA PHONE 269-553-6506.
 Rypma is available for readings and appearances.
 Contact www.kazoobooks.com for additional information.